ybdevo/supermarket-orm/README.md

 # Supermarket System - Layered Architecture

 A JavaFX application demonstrating a layered architecture for a simple supermarket management system.
-This project is developed as part of the curriculum for the **Graduate Diploma in Software Engineering (GDSE)** course for the GDSE-74 batch at IJSE.
+This project is developed as part of the curriculum for the **Graduate Diploma in Software Engineering (GDSE)** course for the GDSE-73 batch at IJSE.

+(_Cloned by @ybdevo (Student)_, belongs to @shamodhas)

 ---